Ian Sprague: Early life

 Sprague was 6 ft.
 1 in. tall with fair hair and blue eyes.
-He appeared at Government House parties and as best man at fashionable weddings, but he never married.
+He appeared at Government House parties and as best man at fashionable weddings, but was homosexual, and never married.
 On a driving holiday in Scotland in 1957, he had a car accident that put him in hospital for five months.
 One knee was permanently damaged and a frequent source of pain.
 His surgeon suggested he restore the strength of his arms by taking up a craft.

 Pottery

 Sprague attended the London Central School of Arts and Crafts from 1958 to 1960.
 He spent two months at the David Leach pottery in Devon.
 He returned to Australia in February 1962, planning to make ethical pots in the Anglo–Japanese tradition founded by Bernard Leach, David's father.
 Sprague bought a 15-acre estate in Upper Beaconsfield, Victoria.